 Should I give my cat milk?

-One of the most common pet myths is that milk is good for cats!
-Not only is it bad for your cat's waistline - one saucer of milk is the equivalent of four burgers (based on a 4.5kg cat and an average size woman) - but giving your cat milk can also cause upset tummies, cramps and even severe diarrhoea.
+One of the most common misconceptions is that all milk is good for cats!
+Milk can be high in fat, in fact one saucer of milk is the equivalent of four burgers (based on a 4.5kg cat and an average size woman) - but giving your cat ordinary cows’ milk can also cause upset tummies, cramps and even severe diarrhoea.

 Fresh, clean water is actually all cats will ever need - read our advice if your cat doesn't seem to drink enough water.
-If you do wish to give your cats milk, then you can buy lactose-free cat milk (lactose is the sugar found in milk) from your pet food store, vets or supermarket, but it's not essential.
+If you do wish to give your cat milk, then you can buy lactose reduced cows’ milk (lactose is the sugar found in milk) from your pet food store, vets or supermarket, some even have added vitamins and minerals.
+So although milk is not essential in a cat’s diet, some cat owners find that lactose reduced cows’ milk can be a great way to give their pet a healthy treat and to help keep them hydrated.
 Indeed, some cats will not drink milk at all.
 Read our advice about giving your cat soya milk.

 Does my cat need the calcium from milk?